zwang695/alexa-skills-list/skills/B01D39I76I/README.md

 Once Board Gamer knows your username, you can ask Board Gamer to choose a game for you by saying:
-"Alexa, ask Board Gamer what game should we play", or "Alexa, ask Board Gamer to choose a game"
+"Alexa, ask Board Gamer what game should we play", or "Alexa, ask Board Gamer to choose a game", or
+"Alexa, ask Board Gamer to choose a game for five players"

 Ask Board Gamer to tell you the size of your BGG game collection by saying:
 "Alexa, ask Board Gamer how many games do I own?"